Mentoring to inspire young people to pursue a career in STEM

 Montreal and Quebec City

 The Technovation program is an international mobile app creation competition that seeks to develop technology and entrepreneurial skills in girls aged 10 to 18.
 Launched in 2009 in Silicon Valley, the program has existed in Montreal since 2014.
-Teams of two to five members are coached by mentors as they develop a mobile app idea to respond to a problem or meet a need identified in their community.
+Teams of two to five girls are coached by mentors as they develop a mobile app idea to respond to an issue or meet a need identified in their community.
 They must come up with a business plan and prototype while learning the basics of programming.

-Since 2016, many Ubisoft employees have teamed up with this Montreal competition as mentors, guiding and directing these young teams.
-In 2018, Technovation opened a chapter in Quebec City with Ubisoft’s support.
+Since 2016, many Ubisoft employees have teamed up with this Montreal competition as mentors, guiding these young teams.

 Visit the Technovation Montréal and Technovation Québec website to find out more about this competition.